georg-wolflein/ToolArena/.legacy/README.md

     "tcga/TCGA-BRCA-SLIDES": TCGA-BRCA-SLIDES  # the host folder `benchmark/data/tcga/TCGA-BRCA-SLIDES` will be mounted to the container as `/mount/input/TCGA-BRCA-SLIDES`
     "tcga/TCGA-BRCA-DX_CLINI.xlsx": TCGA-BRCA-DX_CLINI.xlsx
     "tcga/TCGA-BRCA-DX_SLIDE.csv": TCGA-BRCA-DX_SLIDE.csv
-test_cases:  # this section defines test cases for downstream evaluation
+test_invocations:  # this section defines test cases for downstream evaluation
   crc_msi:  # name of the test case
     arguments:  # keyword arguments for the test case (each argument must correspond to an argument defined in the `arguments` section)
       slide_dir: /mount/input/TCGA-CRC-SLIDES